theweisa/The-Wacy/README.md

 ![the wacy](Logo/thewacy.png?raw=true)

-*From left to right, Costanza (DLC), Tito, King Brady, Sir Francis, Pranzo, Pesto, Lin-Manuel, Belial (DLC).*
+*From left to right, Costanza (DLC), Tito, King Brady, St. Francis, Pranzo, Pesto, Lin-Manuel, Belial (DLC).*

 ### A game about strife, love and loss